 You don't have to be Indian to love yogurt rice.
 And it's not a food you're likely to get at any Indian restaurant.
 But try it once and I'll bet you'll be wanting to make it again and again.
 Better still, it's ready in under 30 minutes so it makes a perfect weeknight dinner.

-- 1 cup finely chopped cucumbers (approx 2 medium or 1 large)
+- 1 cup cucumbers (approx 2 medium or 1 large, finely chopped)

 - 1 cup rice (uncooked.
 A long grain rice like basmati is great here, but a medium-grain rice would work too)

-- Approx 14-15 oz extra firm tofu, drained or 3 cups cashew yogurt, recipe link in notes (I used a sprouted tofu from Trader Joe's that I love, but use any brand)
+- 14 oz extra firm tofu (I used a sprouted tofu from Trader Joe's that I love, but use any brand)

 - ½ cup nondairy milk

 - Juice of 1 lemon

 - 1 teaspoon coconut oil (any unflavored oil like avocado is fine here.
 Don't use olive oil)

 - 1 teaspoon black mustard seeds

-- 1 tablespoon black gram lentils (udad dal).
-If nut-free, skip nuts and add 1 tablespoon of the dal
+- 1 tablespoon urad dal (black gram dal.
+If nut-free, skip nuts and add 1 tablespoon of the dal,)

 - 12-15 curry leaves (approx 2 sprigs)

 - 1 large jalapeno pepper (deseeded and finely chopped.
 This is not at all hot, but if you want to, cut down to half a pepper)

-- 2 tablespoon cashew nuts (optional, but nice for crunch)
+- 2 tablespoon raw cashews (optional, but nice for crunch)

 - 2 tablespoon peanuts (optional)